-This annual waterfront report is released in August based on data for the twelve-month ending on the preceding June 30; in this case, from July 2016 through June 2017.
+This annual waterfront report is released in June based on data for the five-month period from January to May 2018.
 Annual data reported for trends are based on preceding calendar years and the current year to-date.
 We analyzed waterfront sales throughout the Puget Sound region, including those with frontage on the Sound and connected channels north to the Canadian border; the upper reaches of Hood Canal; all navigable lakes and rivers; and smaller lakes and tributaries, excluding creeks and ponds.
 We have included only single family residences in our statistics, and have referred to condominium sales only tangentially.
 The geographic areas covered include sub-regions that could reasonably be treated as integrated markets: Seattle (North); Seattle (Central); South King County; the Eastside; Mercer Island; the Four Points; Bellevue; Kirkland; Redmond/Sammamish; Bainbridge and Vashon Islands; North Sound; the San Juan Islands; the South Sound and Hood Canal.

 This report mainly concerns price trends.
 The price of each waterfront property is influenced by normal location factors affecting the value of any real estate.
 However, waterfront sales may also be influenced by features such as docks, moorage, and beach or tidelands access, which may be conditioned on easements or otherwise shared, especially in more densely populated areas.
 Furthermore, the length of frontage varies widely outside these areas.
 All these factors should be considered when comparing waterfront home prices, whether of adjacent properties or in different corners of the region.

-Since 2014, waterfront prices have increased in each of the sub-regions above, except for the Four Points.
-It should be noted that in several areas, particularly the Four Points and Kirkland, the number of sales on even an annual basis are easily skewed by outliers and too small to reliably discern trends as to price and volume.
-The annual prices and compound average growth rates (CAGR) for the preceding years and the current year to date are shown in the table below, ordered from the highest to the lowest CAGR.
+Since 2014, waterfront prices have generally been on an upward trend—it should be noted that in several areas, particularly the Four Points and Kirkland, the number of sales on even an annual basis are easily skewed by outliers and too small to reliably discern trends as to price and volume.
+The annual prices for the preceding years and the current year to date are shown in the table below.